HomeDocumentationCode SamplesAPI ReferenceAnnouncementsModelsRelease NotesFAQGitHubVideos

 An LWA refresh token is a long-lived token that you use to generate an LWA access token.
 An access token obtained through this token generation must be included with calls to all SP-API operations except restricted operations and grantless operations, which use somewhat different authorization models.
 After an access token is issued it is valid for one hour.
 The same access token can be used for multiple API calls, until it expires.

-To use a refresh token for an access token using a generated SDK, refer to Connecting to the SP-API using a generated Java SDK.
-To manually use a refresh token to generate an access token, refer to Connecting to the SP-API.
+To use a refresh token for an access token using a generated SDK, refer to Connecting to the Selling Partner API Using a Generated Java SDK.
+To manually use a refresh token to generate an access token, refer to Connecting to the Selling Partner API.

 For hybrid SP-API applications